kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 Your code is running in Istio service mesh with the network secured by mutual TLS.
 You can see the metrics from your function (latency, responses, errors and memory usage) with one click on Grafana Dashboard.
 You can trace your requests using Jaeger.
 And you can scale your functions independently from Wordpress.

 # Summary
 Why should you try Kyma?
 If you start a new project on Kubernetes, you will get carefully selected, best tools from Cloud Native landscape, already configured and integrated.
-If you want to move only part of your project to the cloud and you have to keep legacy application around, Kyma will help you to build extension for them using modern tools on top of Kuberbetes.
+If you want to move only part of your project to the cloud and you have to keep legacy application around, Kyma will help you to build extension for them using modern tools on top of Kubernetes.
+Also when you start a new project with the goal that final solution should be extendable and customizable consindering Kyma to address these challanges from day one would offer some benefits.
 Please remember that Kyma is actively developed open source project (~80 contributors and ~600 github stars) with the support from such big company as SAP.

 # Next steps